Google Books: Content issues and criticism

 The project has received criticism that its stated aim of preserving orphaned and out-of-print works is at risk due to scanned data having errors and such problems not being solved.

-Users can report errors in Google scanned books at support.google.com/books/partner/troubleshooter/2983879.

 Scanning errors

 The scanning process is subject to errors.
 For example, some pages may be unreadable, upside down, or in the wrong order.
 Scholars have even reported crumpled pages, obscuring thumbs and fingers, and smeared or blurry images.
 On this issue, a declaration from Google at the end of scanned books says:

-As of 2009, Google stated that they would start using reCAPTCHA to help fix the errors found in Google Book scans.
+In 2009, Google stated that they would start using reCAPTCHA to help fix the errors found in Google Book scans.
 This method would only improve scanned words that are hard to recognize because of the scanning process and cannot solve errors such as turned pages or blocked words.

 Scanning errors have inspired works of art such as published collections of anomalous pages and a Tumblr blog.

 Errors in metadata

 Scholars have frequently reported rampant errors in the metadata information on Google Books – including misattributed authors and erroneous dates of publication.
 Geoffrey Nunberg, a linguist researching on the changes in word usage over time noticed that a search for books published before 1950 and containing the word "internet" turned up an unlikely 527 results.
 Woody Allen is mentioned in 325 books ostensibly published before he was born.
-Google responded to Nunberg by blaming the bulk of errors on the outside contractors.
+Google responded to Nunberg by blaming the bulk of errors on outside contractors.

 Other metadata errors reported include publication dates before the author's birth (e.g. 182 works by Charles Dickens prior to his birth in 1812); incorrect subject classifications (an edition of Moby Dick found under "computers", a biography of Mae West classified under "religion"), conflicting classifications (10 editions of Whitman's Leaves of Grass all classified as both "fiction" and "nonfiction"), incorrectly spelled titles, authors, and publishers (Moby Dick: or the White "Wall"), and metadata for one book incorrectly appended to a completely different book (the metadata for an 1818 mathematical work leads to a 1963 romance novel).

-Metadata errors based on incorrect scanned dates makes research using the Google Books Project database difficult.
-Google has shown only limited interest in cleaning up these errors.
+Metadata errors based on incorrect scanned dates has made research using the Google Books Project database difficult.
+According to a 2009 article by academic Geoffrey Nunberg Google was aware of these errors and working towards fixing them.